-- 63. Te Whakakitenga o Waikato and the Waikato-Tainui Negotiator are committed to providing a pathway for hapuu of Waikato to withdraw their claims from the Waikato-Tainui Remaining Claims Mandate. - 64.
-One key aspect of this process is to ensure the legitimacy of those that purport to represent the hapuu that wish to withdraw their claims from this mandate. - 65.
-Waikato hapuu can choose to withdraw their claims by following the process set out here: - a) Written notice of the intention to withdraw claims from this mandate, on a hapuu basis must be submitted by the relevant hapuu mandated representative/s to the Waikato-Tainui Negotiator; - b) Such notice must clearly identify the Wai claim numbers of the claims that are to be withdrawn; - c) Outline the extent and nature of any concerns or issues (if applicable); and

-- d) Request a meeting to discuss any concerns and issues. - 66.
-Requests for a contribution to funding a process of this nature would be considered by Te Arawhiti. - 67.
+- 63. Te Whakakitenga o Waikato and the Waikato-Tainui Negotiator are committed to providing a pathway for hapuu of Waikato to withdraw their claims from the Waikato-Tainui Remaining Claims Mandate.
+This will be available to hapuu until the initialling of a deed of settlement. - 64.
+The key aspect of this process is to ensure the legitimacy of those that purport to represent the hapuu that wish to withdraw their claims from this mandate. - 65.
+Waikato hapuu can choose to withdraw their claims by following the process set out here: - i.
+Written notice of the intention to withdraw claims from this mandate, on a hapuu basis must be submitted by the relevant hapuu mandated representative/s to the Waikato-Tainui Negotiator; - ii.
+Such notice must clearly identify the Wai claim numbers of the claims that are to be withdrawn; - iii.
+Outline the extent and nature of any concerns or issues (if applicable); and - iv.
+Request a meeting to discuss any concerns and issues. - 66.
+Requests for a contribution to fund a process of this nature would be considered by Te Arawhiti. - 67.
 Acknowledgment from the Waikato-Tainui Negotiator of the request to withdraw claims will be provided to hapuu representatives within 20 days of receiving the request.
 A proposed hui date (within a reasonable timeframe) will be provided, to meet to discuss concerns and issues. - 68.
 The Crown (through Te Arawhiti) will also provide a letter of confirmation to the relevant hapuu representatives acknowledging their desire to withdraw their claims, and clearly setting out any (and all) consequences that this might have on the progression of their particular claims in light of any current Crown policies.
 Waikato-Tainui believe that the responsibility for this sits with the Crown. - 69.
-In the event that the relevant hapuu still wishes to withdraw their claims, after meeting with the Waikato-Tainui Negotiator, the hapuu representatives must follow the following process: - a) Hold a hui (at least one, but in the event that there is disagreement further hui may be necessary) with their respective hapuu members outlining and informing them of the reasons for withdrawing claims from the Waikato-Tainui Remaining Claims Mandate; - b) The hui must comply with the following requirements: - a) A public notice must be published in regional print media 21 days' prior to the hui; - b) The notice must include the purpose of the hui and outline the concerns; - c) A Crown observer must be invited to attend the hui to observe and take notes on behalf of the Crown; and - d) The hui must provide an opportunity for hapuu members and claimants to discuss their claims issues, the consequences of withdrawal and possible alternatives to withdrawing. - 70.
-At the completion of such hui, a written report must be provided (by the mandated hapuu representatives) setting out the process that was followed, and how a final decision was reached as well as details on the above compliance requirements (para 69).
-This report must be submitted to the Waikato-Tainui Negotiator and Te Arawhiti. - 71.
+In the event that the relevant hapuu still wishes to withdraw their claims after meeting with the Waikato-Tainui Negotiator, the hapuu representatives must follow the following process:

+- 70. Hold hui (at least one, but in the event that there is disagreement further hui may be necessary) with their respective hapuu members outlining and informing them of the reasons for withdrawing claims from the Waikato-Tainui Remaining Claims Mandate; - 71.
+The hui must comply with the following requirements: - i.
+A public notice must be published in regional print media 21 days prior to the hui; - ii.
+The notice must include the purpose of the hui and outline the concerns; - iii.
+A Crown observer must be invited to attend the hui to observe and take notes on behalf of the Crown; and - iv.
+The hui must provide an opportunity for hapuu members and claimants to discuss their claims issues, the consequences of withdrawal and possible alternatives to withdrawing. - 72.
+At the completion of such hui, a written report must be provided (by the mandated hapuu representatives) setting out the process that was followed, and how a final decision was reached as well as details on the above compliance requirements.
+This report must be submitted to the Waikato-Tainui Negotiator and Te Arawhiti. - 73.
 Waikato-Tainui and Te Arawhiti together will review the Report against the requirements for withdrawal and provide written acknowledgment of the outcome.